-Stage two of the drill program has commenced with four new RC holes completed out of a further 35 planned holes for approximately 6,000m.
-The stage two program will include both extensional and infill drilling at Break of Day and Lena with a focus on the high grade southern extension at Break of Day.
+Phase two of the drill program is underway with 20 (including the 10 reported here) RC holes completed out of a total 35 planned holes (6,000m).
+The phase two program includes both extensional and infill drilling at Break of Day and Lena with a focus on the high grade southern extension at Break of Day.